postmanlabs/labs-docs/v6/postman/collection_runs/command_line_integration_with_newman.md

 }
 ```

 The file ``sample-file.txt`` must be present in the same directory as the collection.
-The collection can the be run as usual.
+Run this collection as usual.

 ```bash
 $ newman run file-upload.postman_collection.json